sporto/elm-tutorial/en/02-elm-arch/02-structure.md

             ( model, Cmd.none )
 ```

-Next we define an `update` function, this function will be called by Html.App each time a message is received.
+Next we define an `update` function, this function will be called by `Html.program` each time a message is received.
 This update function responds to messages updating the model and returning commands as needed.

 In this example, we only respond to `NoOp` and return the unchanged model and `Cmd.none` (meaning no command to perform).